 What difference will the study make?

-The majority of health service research literature focusing on capacity building typically concentrates on developing the skills needed to participate in and undertake research projects, however, the development of skills required to successfully utilise research in clinical practice and quality improvement has received relatively less attention.
-To fully understand how research capacity is developed in organisations, it is important to understand how this process of learning and development can take place.
-Research has shown that simply developing skills in collecting, preparing and disseminating research evidence is not sufficient for developing and transforming knowledge into clinical outputs and action.
-To address this issue interns will develop a piece of work directly linked to their clinical practice.
+The majority of literature typically concentrates on developing the skills needed to participate in and undertake research projects.
+However, the development of skills required to successfully utilise research in clinical practice and quality improvement has received less attention .
+To fully understand how research capacity is developed in organisations, it is important to understand the process of learning and development.

 Who we are working with?

-For further information about this work please contact Jane Griffiths (Research Fellow and Programme Lead).
+For further information about this work please contact Carianne Hunt (Programme Lead).